Benefits of Breastfeeding

 Cut costs by reaching out to friends and family members to see if you can borrow a pillow and nursing-friendly clothing and check with your insurance company to see if a breast pump and accessories are covered—many companies will cover specific pumps and parts.

-Get more content like this!
-Read more about your hormones and breastfeeding now.
+Next up: Read more about your hormones and breastfeeding now.
 Plus, did you know you need extra nutrients while breastfeeding?
 Shop OB/GYN-made postnatal vitamins to nourish you and your growing baby.

 This article is for informational purposes only.
 It is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and we recommend that you always consult with your healthcare provider.
 To the extent that this article features the advice of physicians or medical practitioners, the views expressed are the views of the cited expert and do not necessarily represent the views of Perelel.